JeremyDwayne/dynamic_search/README.md

 # DynamicSearch
 DynamicSearch provides support for multi term searches to your rails models.
+At the moment, I would recommend using at least rails 4.2 or higher for security reasons.

 ## Usage
 1. Include the module to any model you want DynamicSearch functionality.